EnterpriseDB/docs/README.md

 ## Ordering of files

 The items in the left nav are sorted alphabetically by file name.
 This can be done with a numerical prefix.
+The titles of each page are used for the names in the left nav.

 ## Running the site locally